spekulatius/PHPScraper/websites/examples/lists.md

 # Scraping Lists

-Scraping lists follows a similar approach as other scraping:
+Scraping lists follows a similar approach as other scraping with PHPScraper:

 ```php
 $web = new \spekulatius\phpscraper();